MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/limits-specifications-teams.md

 >- 50 eventi possono avere luogo contemporaneamente in uno stesso tenant
 >- Durata degli eventi fino a 16 ore per trasmissione
 >
-> Inoltre, tramite il programma di assistenza di Microsoft 365 è possibile pianificare eventi live con un massimo di 100.000 partecipanti.
-Il team valuterà ogni richiesta e collaborerà con l'utente per determinare le opzioni che potrebbero essere disponibili.
-[Ulteriori informazioni](https://aka.ms/Stream/Blog/LiveEventOptions).
+> Additionally, Live Events with up to 100,000 attendees can be planned through the Microsoft 365 assistance program.
+The team will assess each request and work with you to determine options that may be available.
+[Learn more](https://aka.ms/Stream/Blog/LiveEventOptions).

 ## <a name="presence-in-outlook"></a>Presenza in Outlook

-La presenza di Teams in Outlook è supportata nell'app desktop Outlook 2013 e versioni successive.
-Per altre informazioni sulla presenza in Teams, vedere [Presenza utente in Teams](presence-admins.md).
+Teams presence in Outlook is supported on the Outlook 2013 desktop app and later.
+To learn more about presence in Teams, see [User presence in Teams](presence-admins.md).

 ## <a name="storage"></a>Archiviazione

-Ogni team di Microsoft Teams ha un sito del team in SharePoint Online e ogni canale in un team ottiene una cartella all'interno della raccolta documenti predefinita del sito del team.
-I file condivisi in una conversazione vengono aggiunti automaticamente alla raccolta documenti e le autorizzazioni e opzioni di sicurezza per i file impostate in SharePoint vengono applicate automaticamente all'interno di Teams.
+Each team in Microsoft Teams has a team site in SharePoint Online, and each channel in a team gets a folder within the default team site document library.
+Files shared within a conversation are automatically added to the document library, and permissions and file security options set in SharePoint are automatically reflected within Teams.

 > [!NOTE]
 > Ogni [canale privato](./private-channels.md) include un proprio sito di SharePoint, in precedenza denominato “raccolta siti”.

-Se SharePoint Online non è abilitato nel tenant, non sempre gli utenti di Microsoft Teams potranno condividere file nei team.
-Anche per gli utenti in chat private non è possibile condividere file, perché per questa funzionalità è necessario usare OneDrive for Business, che è associato alla licenza di SharePoint.
+If you don't have SharePoint Online enabled in your tenant, Microsoft Teams users cannot always share files in teams.
+Users in private chat also cannot share files because OneDrive for Business (which is tied to the SharePoint license) is required for that functionality.

-Archiviando i file nella raccolta documenti di SharePoint Online e in OneDrive for Business, verranno rispettate tutte le regole di conformità configurate a livello di tenant.
-Per altre informazioni, vedere [Modalità di interazione di SharePoint Online e OneDrive for Business con Microsoft Teams](sharepoint-onedrive-interact.md).
+By storing the files in the SharePoint Online document library and OneDrive for Business, all compliance rules configured at the tenant level will be followed.
+(For more, see [How SharePoint Online and OneDrive for Business interact with Microsoft Teams](sharepoint-onedrive-interact.md).)

-Poiché Teams viene eseguito su un back-end di SharePoint Online per la condivisione di file, le limitazioni di SharePoint si applicano alla sezione File all'interno di un team.
-Di seguito sono riportati i limiti di archiviazione applicabili per SharePoint Online.
+Because Teams runs on a SharePoint Online backend for file sharing, SharePoint limitations apply to the Files section within a Team.
+Here are the applicable storage limits for SharePoint Online.

 |Funzionalità                 |Microsoft 365 Business Basic  |Microsoft 365 Business Standard   |Office 365 Enterprise E1  |Office 365 Enterprise E3  |Office 365 Enterprise E5  |Office 365 Enterprise F1  |
 |------------------------|---------|---------|---------|---------|---------|---------|